Effective Date: 9-22-21

 Intensive In-Home Services (IIS) may be offered to the family who is in need of intervention that may reduce the risk of the child entering out-of-home care.

 An amendment to the subsidy Agreement must be completed if the adoptive parent(s) or guardian(s) request residential services.
-The amendment must be signed by the Division Director before residential services may begin and payment for such services made.
+The amendment must be signed by the Authorized Signature of the Department of Social Services before residential services may begin and payment for such services made.

 Any time the subsidy worker receives a request to place a child in residential treatment, the worker shall make a referral to IIS as an attempt to divert placement out of the home.
 This is to be treated as any other IIS case, and to be paid for out of county funds.
 If the IIS intervention is unsuccessful, or the parent(s)/guardian(s) refuse to use IIS, the worker is to begin working with the family towards other alternatives such as the use of community resources or residential treatment.